 In non-participating policies, the profits are not shared and no dividends are paid to the policyholders.
 This type of policy also known as a without-profit or non-par policy.
 In the case of a non-participating policy, there is no bonus or dividend paid to the policyholder.
 There are no payments on non-participating policies because the profits not shared.
 The premiums are a little lesser than participating policies.

 These traditional insurance products suited to those who have a very low-risk appetite.
 The return from a traditional insurance product ranges between 3-5 percent.
-For people who are afraid of their investments being a subject of market gyrations, investing in traditional products is more suited.
-Also, traditional insurance doesn’t offer much liquidity.
-Hence, it is suitable for people with a tendency to spend a lot of money.
+For people who are afraid of their investments being a subject of market gyrations, investing in traditional products is more suited. besides that, traditional insurance doesn’t offer much liquidity Hense, it is suitable for people with a tendency to spend a lot of money.
 The return from the traditional insurance policy is low.
 However, at the time of maturity, a policyholder gets fund value which is tax-free, plus bonuses.

 Financially-inclined investors looking for triple benefits of insurance, the tax benefit, and higher returns should opt for other products.
 They can invest in a combination of Term Plan and Public Provident Fund.
 PPF offers a rate of 7.6 percent currently, which is tax-free.
 An investor with a little more risk appetite can invest in ELSS and term plan.
 ELSS schemes are market-link and have given an average return of 18.15 percent over the past five years.